flowdev/present-gdg-golang-berlin/PITCHME.md

 - Simple syntax between C and Java with some simple extensions |
 - It has garbage collection |
 - It uses safe pointers (without pointer arithmetic) |
+- It is quite a mix of systems, scripting and object oriented language |

 ---?image=assets/gopher-brown-trans.png&size=auto 90%